webcore-go/webcore/docs/quickstart.md

 ---

-Happy coding with Konsolidator! 🚀
+Happy coding with WebCoreGo! 🚀